JakeCampbell94/JC/Azure/Core/VNETs_Overview.md

 - You can have multiple address ranges in a VNet and those spaces can have subnets too, say run both 10.10.0.0/16 and 192.168.0.0/16 in once VNet.
 - You can use the usual RFC 1918 ranges plus 100.64.0.0/10 reserved in RFC 6598 and Azure will treat it as a private range.
 - Azure uses /64 for your IPv6 subnets
+- Some Azure services need a dedicated subnet

 ### Reserved Addresses and Blocked Ranges
 Each subnet will have 5 addresses reserved from the get go: